HardisonCo/.github/international/fiji/fj-health/hms-esq/index.md

 ## Integration Points

-This document outlines how HMS-ESQ is integrated with fj_Health systems in Fiji.
+This document outlines how HMS-ESQ is integrated with fj-health systems in Fiji.